AMSpears/TriviaGame/README.md

 # Trivia of the U.S. State Capitals

 This application allows you to test your knowledge on state capitals (specifically the U.S. state Capitals).
 You have **40 seconds** to answer as many questions as you can correctly.
 In the end, you will receive your score with the number of questions you answer correctly.
+Give it a try [Here](https://amspears.github.io/Trivia/)

 ## Technology Used